Anthropoid ceramic coffins: History

 The anthropoid clay coffins are generally believed to have been a product of the First Dynasty in Egypt that were gradually disseminated to other regions and peoples.
 They were one of several forms of burial practised by Sumerians at Ur and the Egyptians.
 There is some disagreement about the social and economic associations of this form of burial among scholars.

 Burial customs used by the Egyptians include inhumation, clay coffins, and tombs with stairways and vaulting.
 Clay coffins are often associated with the poorest graves in Egyptian society, though not always in Levant.

 In 1929 George Horsfield, Director of Antiquities for Transjordan, was alerted to the existence of a tomb near the city of Sahab.
 He notified W.F.
 Albright who personally visited the site.
 He describes the tomb as cistern-like and located on a hill [Albright 295].
 He notes that the writing found here has no known identification, being dissimilar to both Semitic and Arabic.
 Albright describes his finds at this tomb as similar to findings at Beth-shan and Tell el-Far’ah, examined by Rowe and Petrie respectively.
 The objects found here are in stark contrast to those found at Canaanite tombs and are more closely associated with the Philistines.
 Generally, the findings suggest a date between the 11th and 12th centuries for the creation of these tombs.

 In Egypt, Petries discovered several burials near Tell Nebesheh in 1885.
 As a result of the pottery he located here, he described the tombs as Cypriote and suggested that they were from the 5th to 7th century B.C.
 At Tell el-Yahuidiyeh in 1888, Naville discovered several tumuli tombs.
 He described the pottery he found as Cypriote because he thought it was similar to Petrie's findings.
-However, it was actually Canaan in origin.
+However, it was actually Canaanite in origin.
 A scarab found at this site dates to the 11–12th century.
 Some have suggested that the Philistines influenced the development of these sites, however it is more likely that they are a result of Egyptian influence.

 In 1973, Trude Dothan described recent findings at the cemetery of Deir el-Balah in Canaan.
 Items found here can be said to have arrived from a variety of sources.
 However, there is evidence of strong Egyptian influence on local items as well as items imported from Egypt.
 This is the earliest site of anthropoid coffins in Canaan.
 There is speculation about the source of the development of anthropoid coffins at this site, but Dothan believes that the source is more likely Egyptian than Philistine.
 Items here date from the 11-13th centuries.